 Now, there is a mistake in the lyrics at Simon's website.
 It says "He was old/she was young."
 This is wrong.
 In the song itself, Simon seems to sing: "He was old/ he was young."
-This, which it seems self-contradictory, is corroborated by two sources.
+This, while it seems self-contradictory, is corroborated by two sources.
 One is the liner notes of the album.

 The other is the new book Lyrics: 1964-2011, which I purchased at Paul Simon's concert here in the Chicago area last night.
-(Now that the book is out, someone at the website should really spend a couple of says doing line-by-line proofreading.)
+(Now that the book is out, someone at the website should really spend a couple of days doing line-by-line proofreading.)

 The difference is enormous.
 The incorrect version seems a simple statement of fact as to their relative ages.
 The correct version provides one of the only enigmatic lines of the whole song.
 "He was old," in years, perhaps-- but in every other way, he was "young."
 Romantic, impulsive, ambitious...